|Lymphoma||Bone Marrow/Stem Cell|

 The University of Nebraska Medical Center developed a liver-small bowel transplantation program in 1990.
 Due to the success of the program, we began offering isolated intestinal transplants in 1993.
 Our dedication to research allows the program to greatly improve patient outcomes and to develop new and more effective treatment methods.
 Our multidisciplinary team of medical professionals provides comprehensive patient care.
 Team members uphold expertise in hepatology, gastroenterology, psychology, child life development and surgery for adult and pediatric patients.
 Continuity of care is accentuated with specially trained transplant nurse coordinators, social workers, pharmacologists, patient financial advisors and volunteer services.

-The Nebraska Medical Center Kidney Transplantation Program offers several types of transplant options for adults, adolescents and pediatrics.
+Nebraska Medicine’s Kidney Transplantation Program offers several types of transplant options for adults, adolescents and pediatrics.
 Those options include:

 - Living Donor Kidney Transplants